pojntfx/networked-linux-memsync/docs/notes.md

   - Can be used to customize how a process should respond to a signal
   - Can be installed with `sigaction()`[@robbins2003unix]
 - Signals are not designed as an IPC mechanism, since they can only alert of an event, but not of any additional data for it

+### UNIX Sockets

+- Overview
+  - Allow processes on the same host system to communicate with each other[@stevens2003unixnet]
+  - Unlike UNIX signals, they can be used for IPC with addition data
+  - Are also available in Linux
+- Types
+  - Stream sockets use TCP to provide reliable, two-way, connection-based byte streams, making them optimal for applications that need strong consistency
+  - Datagram sockets use UDP, and thus allow for connection-less communication with less guarantees, prioritizing speed
+- Named and unnamed
+  - Named UNIX sockets are a special file type on the file system and can be identified as a path, and allow easy communication between unrelated processes
+  - Unnamed UNIX sockets exist only in memory and disappear after the creating process terminates
+- UNIX sockets allow file descriptor passing (see section on `userfaultfd`), which allows sharing a file descriptor between processes

 ### Memory Hierarchy